VishalXDev/Note-Book---LM/README.md

 🌐 Netlify

-Make sure to copy your .env.local variables into the platform's environment settings.
+Make sure to copy your .env.local variables into your deployment platform's environment settings.

 📌 Credits
 Made with precision, creativity, and late-night debugging by